CMMC Level 3 = Adequate Security. Otherwise, “no-go.”

 The release of the Cybersecurity Maturity Model Certification has caused a lot of defense contractors to sit up straight.
 Some are nervous, some are stressed, some are confused.

-Rather than taking the risk of failing or passing, get prepared and implemented now.
+Rather than taking the risk of go/no-go passing or failing, get prepared and implemented now.